HeShen-1/AI-Powered-LegalComplianceAssistant/README_EN.md

 # AI-Powered Legal Compliance Assistant

 A legal compliance intelligent review system based on Spring AI + RAG + Agent.
+> This project will no longer be maintained.

 ## Project Overview